 Self-hosted WordPress definitely sounds like the better option… but setup seems too technically complex!

 In that respect, you are correct.
 I don’t know many business owners with the technical know-how (or time) to set up a self-hosted WordPress install.
-I do know some (especially artists), that like the idea of designing their website themselves, however.
+I do know some (especially artists and writers), that like the idea of designing their website themselves, however.
+We used to offer a DIY WordPress package, but there’s a very small demographic this works for.
+If you think you’re one of those people, schedule a discovery call and we might be willing to offer it on a case-by-case basis.

 I’ve wanted to write this post for years.
 After this most recent escapade, I’ve had enough of GoDaddy’s shenanigans, and I’m going to let you in on what professional web developers know and discuss amongst themselves.